DigitalCampus/django-oppia/docs/install.rst

 * Run ``python manage.py loaddata default_badges.json`` this will create the default badges in your database.

-* Your OppiaMobile server should now be up and running: http://localhost:8000/oppia/
+* Your OppiaMobile server should now be up and running: http://localhost:8000/ (or at http://localhost:8000/oppia depending on how you configured your ``urls.py`` file)

 * Finally you should set up a `cron <https://en.wikipedia.org/wiki/Cron>`_ task to run the ``oppia/cron.py`` script regularly.